Pauline Jacobson

-Pauline (Polly) Jacobson is a professor of Cognitive and Linguistic Sciences at Brown University, where she has been since 1977.
+Pauline (Polly) Jacobson is a professor of Linguistics at Brown University, where she has been since 1977.
 She is known for her work on variable free semantics, direct compositionality, and transderivationality.

 Education

 She completed her Ph.D in Linguistics at the University of California, Berkeley in 1977.
 Her Thesis was entitled The Syntax of Crossing Coreference Sentences.
 She completed her A.B. in Anthropology at the University of California, Berkeley in 1968.

 Honors

 She has regularly taught at the summer institutes of the Linguistic Society of America and at the European Summer School in Logic, Language and Information (ESSLLI).

 In 2022, Jacobson was inducted as a Fellow of the Linguistic Society of America.